 - Add 250g leaven to your large mixing bowl

 - Pour in 740g water and mix with your hands until the leaven is completely dispersed

 - Add 700g white flour and 300g whole wheat flour and mix with your hand until all the dry bits of flour are gone

 - Cover your bowl with a towel, or if in a dry climate, plastic wrap and let autolyse for 30 minutes

-- After 30 minutes, add 20g salt on top of the dough and slowly pour your 80ºF water on top.
+- After 30 minutes, add 20g salt on top of the dough and slowly pour the remaining 50g of your reserved water on top.
 Squeeze the dough with your hand to incorporate the salt throughout

 - Transfer your dough to your plastic or glass container, set a timer for 30 minutes

-At this stage we want to do 4 sets of turns, plus 1 – 2 hours of rest on the counter.
+At this stage, we want to do four sets of turns, plus 1 – 2 hours of rest on the counter.
 A “turn” consists of reaching under your dough, grab the bottom and pull up the dough on top of itself.
-Do this 4 times, one of each side of your container (if it’s square, that is).
+Do this four times, one of each side of your container (if it's square, that is).
 Additionally, you want to do this rather vigorously.
-The stretch up and down on itself is what gives the dough strength (working the gluten strands).
+The stretch up and down on itself is what gives the dough strength.

 Spin the dough using your two hands to shape into a boule.
 As you slightly pick up the dough and spin it, the bottom snags the unfloured work surface and creates tension.
 I do this several times to create a very taught surface on the top of the boule.
 Sometimes small air bubbles will be visible.

 If you'd like to shape this dough as a batard instead of a boule, check out my batard shaping guide.